QingtanZeng/GOptInfer.jl/README.md

 ## What else?
 👉 <b>Hard Constraints</b>.

-Besides real-time, SVGD must be able to hanle with hard constraints from practical problem.
+Besides real-time, SVGD must be able to handle hard constraints from practical problems.

 ## How it works?
 see next.